Concentrated Equally Weighted Portfolios

 If we did have misplaced confidence in a precise target price and in the timescale over which we thought this valuation anomaly would be realised, then you could see why you might weight your positions according to your conviction.

-Advantages of concentrated, equally weighted portfolios
+Advantages of using a concentrated, equally weighted portfolio approach

 I) High active share

 By having a concentrated portfolio with stock weights that are not influenced by the benchmark, by design we will always have a high active share.
-With 35 equally weighted positions, each position will be 2.9% - a level higher than almost every stock in the MSCI World Index.
+With 35 equally weighted positions, each position will be around 2.9% - a level higher than almost every stock in the MSCI World Index.
 Since we launched the Fund our active share has always been around or above 90%. a broadly diversified portfolio.

 II) Rebalancing effect

-Having an equally weighted portfolio removes some of the behavioural biases that all fund managers need to be aware of and control.
-Loss aversion is a key behavioural bias, but an equally weighted portfolio creates a strict discipline to counteract this.
-To keep the portfolio equally weighted, we have to rebalance it periodically.
+Having an equally weighted portfolio approach removes some of the behavioural biases that all fund managers need to be aware of and control.
+Loss aversion is a key behavioural bias, but a broadly equally weighted portfolio creates a strict discipline to counteract this.
+To keep the broadly portfolio equally weighted, we have to rebalance it periodically.
 Clearly we don’t want to rebalance too frequently as this would create additional trading costs, which we want to keep to an absolute minimum, so we tend to rebalance every two to three months.
 This forces us to go against the market trend and corresponding media narrative and buy some more of the companies that have underperformed the portfolio as a whole and reduce our holding in companies that have outperformed.

 If a company we hold has performed particularly poorly, then the rebalancing process forces us to decide whether we want to continue to own it – in which case we have to buy some more – or if something about our initial thesis for purchase has changed, and we must sell the entire position.
 What we can never do is have a long tail of small ‘legacy’ positions which we don’t have conviction in.